lawrencewoodman/techtinkering.com/content/articles/2019-03-06-benchmarking-basic-on-vintage-computers.md

 The benchmark for ST Basic, while being top of the list, probably says more about the poor implementation of Basic than it does about the Hardware itself.

 ### Sinclair Spectrum
-It seems quite clear that the built-in basic implementation is very slow when compared to Basic-80 running under CP/M on the +3.
+This really underlines what a difference the implementation of Basic makes.
+If you take the Spectrum +3 running +3 Basic compared to when it is running Basic-80 under CP/M; the Basic-80 version runs about 3 times as quickly on the same hardware.

 ## Emulators